healeycodes/golfcart/README.md

 a[0]
 ```

+While it's too late to add semi-colon separated statements to Golfcart, I have a new found appreciation for `;`.

 The main problem with Golfcart is that there are differences between how Golfcart programs run in my head vs. in the interpreter.
 This is because I jumped to implementing the language and didn't spend enough time designing.
 Linus Lee has some interesting notes on designing small interpreters in [Build your own programming language](https://thesephist.com/posts/pl/#impl).

 > In this phase, I usually keep a text document where I experiment with syntax by writing small programs in the new as-yet-nonexistent language.
 I write notes and questions for myself in comments in the code, and try to implement small algorithms and data structures like recursive mathematical functions, sorting algorithms, and small web servers.

 If I had more predefinied programs to start with (to run as tests), I would have noticed the divergence of how programs are actually evaluated early enough to re-think the design.

-This project's example programs were written after the fact, within the confines of the language's limitations.
+This project's example programs were written after the fact within the confines of the language's limitations.

 Ultimately, I've learned a lot and this won't be my last language!

 ## Implementation

 Golfcart is a tree-walk interpreter.
-It's one dependancy is the [Participle](https://github.com/alecthomas/participle) parsing library, which consumes a parser grammer written using Go structs and a RegEx-like syntax to give you an syntax tree (see [parser.go](https://github.com/healeycodes/golfcart/blob/main/pkg/golfcart/parse.go)).
-This library let me more fast and refactor parsing bugs without headaches.
+Its one dependancy is the [Participle](https://github.com/alecthomas/participle) parsing library, which consumes a parser grammer written using Go structs and a RegEx-like syntax to create a syntax tree (see [parser.go](https://github.com/healeycodes/golfcart/blob/main/pkg/golfcart/parse.go)).
+This library let me move fast and refactor parsing bugs without headaches.

-Source code is turned into tokens by Participle's lexer which consumes token definitions.
+A piece of source code is turned into tokens by Participle's lexer.
+The lexer uses token definitions.
 For example, Golfcart's identifier RegEx is: ```{"Ident", `[\w]+`, nil}```).
 These tokens are parsed into a syntax tree using struct definitions.

 Here's a list literal: